theripper93/theripper-premium-hub/premium-changelogs/puzzle-locks.md

+## Version 2.0.2
+- Fixed issue with match puzzle with images not beeing correctly alligned

 ## Version 2.0.1
 - Fixed bug where Item placement in Item Locks was not checked.
 Now items need to be placed in the exact slot as intended